Getting an STI Test and Free Condoms

 Talk to Meic

 Meic is the information, advice and advocacy helpline for children and young people across Wales.
 Contact Meic if you need to talk to someone about anything that’s worrying or upsetting you.
 It’s free, confidential and anonymous.
-The service is open from 8am-midnight every day, and you can contact them by phone, text, or online chat.
+The service is open from 8am-midnight every day, and you can contact them by phone, WhatsApp Message, text, or online chat.